Dunttus/webptomp4/README.md

 \
 ![combine](./images/image_combine.png)

+### Reversing video frames
-### This seems to be best point of reversing videos since we are stacking frames, so reverse video before converting
+This seems to be the best point for reversing videos, since we are just saving and restacking frames in the right order to convert webp to mp4. /
 Run test code: `python3 videoconvert.py --reverse`

-### Added basic looping video function
+### Basic looping video
-Works with stacking video frames normaly forward, then immediately playing same video video backwards and combining these to same video.
+Works with stacking video frames normally forward, then immediately playing the same video video backwards and combining these to 1 video file.
 So you get a basic seamless back‑and‑forth loop.\
 Run test code: `python3 videoconvert.py --loop`\
 \
-Sample video:\
+Sample looping video:\
 https://github.com/user-attachments/assets/b2931713-c16b-4a06-ad62-e29b3cd72645